Past Events May 29-June 1, 2024

 How I Did the (School Finance) Story

 An unusually high threshold to pass school bonds, making it impossible for districts to repair or replace their crumbling buildings.
 A failed effort to establish education savings accounts that cost schools additional funding.
-Hear from journalists who tackled these stories, including their tips for reporting on the ways politics affects school funding and how to bring these issues down to the school level.
+A state school funding formula that remains unfair, despite a fix intended to address inequality in the system.
+Hear from journalists who tackled these stories, including their tips for reporting on how politics affects school funding and the school-level impact.

 9 a.m. - 12:30 p.m.